langchain-ai/langgraph/docs/docs/concepts/multi_agent.md

 ### Supervisor

 In this architecture, we define agents as nodes and add a supervisor node (LLM) that decides which agent nodes should be called next.
 We use [conditional edges](./low_level.md#conditional-edges) to route execution to the appropriate agent node based on supervisor's decision.
+This architecture also lends itself well to running multiple agents in parallel or using [map-reduce](../how-tos/map-reduce.ipynb) pattern.

 ```python
 from typing import Literal